serenatolla/SE4HPC_RDproject/README.md

 event-based style.
 All sensors periodically publish the data they have acquired on a message bus.

- -**A microservice** offering information about public transport schedules.
+ - **A microservice** offering information about public transport schedules.
 In particular, this microservice is offering the following operations:

     - **getScheduleByStreet**: Given the name of a street, it returns the timetable of all stops present on that street.

     - **getScheduleByLine**: Given the number of a specific line, it returns the complete timetable for that line.

-• **A news channel** that transmits information about the events in the city as soon as they are planned.
+- **A news channel** that transmits information about the events in the city as soon as they are planned.

 The project **“SustainCity”** aims to create a comprehensive software system that integrates